-Shower curtains might be plenty functional, but when it comes to visual appeal, there’s nothing more modern and elegant than a glass shower door offers the same function with an enhanced modern style and an elegant feel.
-The doors let in light, make bathrooms feel more spacious, and put the focus on carefully chosen tiles and shower fixtures.
+Shower curtains might be perfectly functional, but when it comes to visual appeal, nothing is more modern and elegant than a glass shower door offers the same function with an enhanced modern style and an elegant feel.
+The doors let in light, make bathrooms feel more spacious, and highlight carefully chosen tiles and shower fixtures.
 A variety of shower doors are available to suit any style and bathroom size.

-While choosing a shower door might seem like a simple decision, there are actually a number of considerations to weigh.
-This guide will explore several important features to look for as you shop and then offer choices by category for some of the best shower doors for your bathroom.
+While choosing a shower door might seem simple, a number of considerations should be weighed.
+This guide will explore several important features to think about and offer choices by category for some of the best shower doors to fit your bathroom.

 - BEST OVERALL: DreamLine Unidoor Frameless Hinged Shower Door

 - RUNNER-UP: DreamLine Enigma-X Frameless Sliding Shower Door

 - BEST BANG FOR THE BUCK: Delta Simplicity Semi-Frameless Sliding Shower Door